AndrewHamel111/raylib-minesweeper/README.md

 # Building and Playing
 If you really wanted to try it out, you can follow my instructions in [this video](https://www.youtube.com/watch?v=-F6THkPkF2I&t=1307s) to get setup with raylib and compile the game for yourself.
 If you don't need to edit the code, there's an online-hosted version [on my website here](https://andrewhamel.ca/games/minesweeper/), though there are much better versions of minesweeper online for you to play.

+# raylib-minesweeper/tree/enhanced
+You may notice an 'enhanced' branch.
+I am using this to continue some additional work on the project for a planned future video.
+Feel free to clone and build, but beware it may not work 100% 😅

+Some features will include larger grids, panning and zooming, added sound effects (as recommended in the video), and more!